Indocyanine green: Indocyanine green angiography

 Because the preparation contains sodium iodide, a test must be carried out for iodine intolerance.
 Because around 5% of iodide is added, the iodine content of a 25 mg ampoule is 0.93 mg.
 In comparison, preparations for a bone marrow CT (140 ml) contain 300 mg/ml and for a corona angiography (200 ml) 350 mg/ml of iodine.
 ICG has the ability to bind 98% to plasma proteins – 80% to globulins and 20% to alpha-lipoprotein and albumin – and thus, in comparison with fluorescein as a marker, has a lower leakage (slower emergence of dye from the vessels, extravasally).
 Because of the plasma protein binding, ICG stays for up to 20 to 30 minutes in the vessels (intravasally).
 When the eye is examined, it thus stays for a long time in tissues with a higher blood flow, such as the choroid and the blood vessels of the retina.

 Capsulorhexis

 Capsulorhexis is a technique used to remove the lens capsule during cataract surgery.
 Various dyes are used to stain lens capsule during cataract surgery.
 In 1998, Horiguchi et al. first described the use of indocyanine green dye (0.5%) for capsular staining to assist cataract surgery.
 ICG-enhanced anterior and posterior capsulorhexis is useful in childhood cataract surgery.
 It may also use in adult cataract with no fundus glow.
-Although ICG is approved by US FDA, still there is no approval for intraocular use of the dye.
+Although ICG is approved by the US FDA, there is still no approval for intraocular use of the dye.